openmetalio/openmetal-docs/docs/tutorials/migrate-instance-cloud-to-cloud.md

-# Migrate a Ceph-backed Instance from Cloud to Cloud
+# Migrate an OpenStack Instance from Cloud to Cloud

 Author: Ramon Grullon